AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

    ![Share sheet](assets/share-sheet.png)

-1. Copy the link and save it for future use.
+1. Copy the link for the next step.

    ![Share link](assets/share-link.png)

 1. Locate the sheet ID.

-   * The sheet ID is the random string of characters in the sheet link after `d/` and before `/edit`.
+   * The sheet ID is the random string of characters in the sheet link you copied after `d/` and before `/edit`.
    * For example:
      * If my URL is `https://docs.google.com/spreadsheets/d/1cNM7j1B52HgMdsjf8frCQrXpnypIb8NkJ98YcxqaEP30/edit#gid=0`
      * The sheet ID is `1cNM7j1B52HgMdsjf8frCQrXpnypIb8NkJ98YcxqaEP30`.

 1. Copy the sheet ID for future use.

+#### Test Your Weather Service {#test-weather-service}

 Now that you have created your data source as a Google Sheets spreadsheet and enable access via API, test it to ensure that your "weather service" is accessible.